JiatingZhu/2LMotifVisNet/README.md

 ## A Word about Citing
-We would be grateful if scientific publications resulting from projects that make use of 2LMotifVisNet would include the following sentence in the acknowledgments section:
+We would be grateful if scientific publications resulting from projects that make use of 2LMotifVisNet would cite this article:

-“This work was conducted using the 2LMotifVisNet resource, which is supported by National Institute of Mental Health, Grant/Award Number: R01MH118500.”
+Zhu, J., Zikopoulos, B., & Yazdanbakhsh, A. (2023).
+A neural model of modified excitation/inhibition and feedback levels in schizophrenia.
+In Frontiers in Psychiatry (Vol. 14).
+Frontiers Media SA. https://doi.org/10.3389/fpsyt.2023.1199690